 5. Forget the mop and bucket for floors

 Not only is the mop and bucket time consuming to set up and clean up afterward, it’s not all that safe for the inquisitive toddler.
-Instead use a spray-and-mop type of setup which doesn’t rely on a large bucket of liquid.
+Instead use a spray mop which doesn’t rely on a large bucket of liquid.
 Your kitchen and bathroom will look great, and you’ll save lots of time and have a more kid-friendly mopping setup.

 Cleaning the toilet and shower is never fun, and even less so when you have to deal with the needs of a baby or toddler at the same time.
 But rest assured we’ve got you covered.
-Simply use this article’s fast bathroom cleaning techniques to attain a super-clean bathroom, super-fast.
+Simply use these fast bathroom cleaning techniques to attain a super-clean bathroom, super-fast.

 Pick one of this article’s approaches to housework for busy people here at FlipFall.
 Anyone with a baby or toddler is a busy person!